Ways to Redeem Cash Back

 Certain cards offer bonuses of around $5 for redeeming cash back for gift cards.
 Carefully weigh a small bonus against a specific gift card’s usefulness; if the math works, your card’s online portal will be where you exchange your cash for the card.
 It’s all about getting the most out of your cash back.

 You can also redeem your cash-back reward for merchandise, from iPads to TVs to other gadgets.
 However, it may require a bit more time and effort, since you’ll have to select this redemption offer via your card’s online portal, then choose the merchandise you’d like to purchase, then wait for it to be processed and shipped.

 While it may be tempting to spend those hard-earned rewards on a shiny new handbag or watch, redeeming cash-back rewards for merchandise is generally not the wisest use of cash-back rewards.
 Here’s why: The value of the merchandise offered is often lower than the value of your points.
 For example, if you have to use 80,000 points to buy a $400 speaker, your points are only worth 0.5 cents each.

 Compare the value of your points with the cost of the object elsewhere—a simple Amazon search will do.
-In most cases, you’ll be better off with a statement credit, or by paying for a major purchase with points.
+In most cases, you’ll be better off with a statement credit, or by paying for major purchases with points.

 Other Redemption Offers